-At this moment, you may be waiting at an airport lounge for your flight, flying across the Pacific or the Atlantic, sitting in your hotel room half way across the world, or are ready for your next trip.
+At this moment, you may be waiting at an airport lounge for your flight, flying across the Pacific or the Atlantic, sitting in your hotel room half way across the world, or are ready for your next trip to Asia, maybe to help a client starting a business in china.
 As you read this, why not make use of this time to ponder these questions: Do you really need all that business travel?
 Is it absolutely necessary?
 I mean, what is the return on investment of your trip (forget about the air mileage you could accumulate, although it is your personal ROI)?
 Have you ever measured it?

 Very often, we tend to do things just because we have always done them and they have become our routine.
 We do them again and again without putting much thoughts into what we do.
 We travel because we have budgeted to travel, and we believe it does good to our businesses.
 We believe it helps with market development, sales, and after-sale support and services etc..
 But none of these should become the rationale for business travel unless we have specific objectives, detailed plans to help reach those objectives efficiently and effectively, and finally results that are measurable.

 So when planning your next business trip, consider the following:

 · Ask yourself the question I asked earlier: Is this travel absolutely necessary?